 The Beauty of Egg Salad

 Did you know May is National Egg Month?
 I love that they are so versatile — always at the ready from breakfast to dessert.
-One of my favorite ways to enjoy eggs, since I was a young girl, has been to make egg salad.
+One of my favorite ways to enjoy eggs is to make egg salad.
 It’s quick and easy to make, plus there are so many variations — it’s never boring.

 By Robin Stephens